-Ars Voces: Eric Stracener – Playing for a Song
+Ars Voces: Eric Stracener – Raising the Bar

 My dad and my brother played guitar, but I didn’t start playing until I was a senior at Millsaps, when I was doing an honors thesis that was driving me crazy.
 I was a huge music fan, but I’d never played anything.
 I was also writing things like any silly English major in college taking creative writing classes.
 I’d always liked music as much as or more than I did literature, and songs are easier to write than novels.